andrewcoggins/TradingPlatform/README.md

 ### iii.
 Who should use the Trading Platform?

-The primary audience of Trading Platform is students and researchers in Game Theory and Algorithmic Game Theory, hoping to design agents or mechanisms and study their properties.
+The primary audience of Trading Platform is students and researchers in Game Theory and Algorithmic Game Theory, hoping to design trading environments.
 Trading Platform has also been used as a tool for teaching, to positive and often very interesting results- it has been used for labs, homeworks, and term projects in an undergraduate and graduate course in Algorithmic Game Theory at Brown University.

 I: What the Trading Platform Simulates
 --------------------------------------